 Behind the Scenes Insights

-- Sofia Coppola wrote the screenplay specifically with Bill Murray in mind.
+- Coppola wrote the character of Bob with Bill Murray specifically in mind.

 Inspirations and References